CallumBoase/plasmic-supabase/README.md

 5. Create a change password page as shown in [THIS VIDEO](https://drive.google.com/open?id=1zLcD6p_slzwih-bsItS1vqPExjFlyYsO&usp=drive_fs)
 6. Create a home page that shows logged in user details and a logout button as shown in [THIS VIDEO](https://drive.google.com/open?id=1N28893FYPs2WlK3NZyvRMDr18UflFsES&usp=drive_fs)
 7. Verify that all the auth methods work as shown in [THIS VIDEO](https://drive.google.com/open?id=1y-d14FE0ictvlYsb2wWanaFx368YrG1P&usp=drive_fs)

+#### Known issues / limitations with Authentication global actions:
+* Known issues:
+    * Can't specify an action (eg redirect) when running `resetPasswordForEmail` and `changePassword` global actions.
+This makes it hard to create a good user experience (see [issue 39](https://github.com/CallumBoase/plasmic-supabase/issues/39))
+    * In the authentcation global actions, you must use absolute URLs (eg `http://localhost:3000/signup-complete`) when defining URLs for email redirect, however relative URLs work for defining success redirect.  (see [issue 40](https://github.com/CallumBoase/plasmic-supabase/issues/40))

 ### 05 - Test that you can access your Supabase database
 In Plasmic studio: